Couva: Transport

 The primary means of access to the region from areas in north and south Trinidad are the Sir Solomon Hochoy Highway and the Southern Main Road.
 Also, a route between Chaguanas and Rio Claro, in the form of the Caparo Valley Brasso Road and the Tabaquite Rio Claro Road, runs diagonally through the region.
-There is no strong road link with areas to the east of the region.
+No strong road links the areas to the east of the region.

 The Couva/Preysal flyover was previously one of the most congested flyovers in the country, and the main access point to and from the highway, but has undergone an extensive upgrade (completed in March 2012) and significantly alleviated these problems.
 Rivulet Road which extends from the Couva/Preysal flyover to the Point Lisas roundabout (and runs almost the entire south-west length of Couva) was extended to have a shoulder in 2015.
 This is expected to allow ease of traffic directly to the Point Lisas and the Couva town centre.

-Access is also possible by sea through existing industrial port facilities at Point Lisas.
-Point Lisas handles approximately 45 per cent of container cargo and 90 per cent of break bulk cargo (goods that don't come in containers) for the country.
-The Port also handles about 60 per cent of local manufacturers' goods for export.
-Port Point Lisas is the second major port in Trinidad and covers a total area of approximately 19 hectares.
+Access is also possible by sea through existing industrial port facilities at Point Lisas, which handles roughly 45% of container cargo and 90% of break bulk cargo (goods that do not ship in containers) for the country.
+The port also handles about 60% of local manufacturers' goods for export.
+Port Point Lisas is the second major port in Trinidad and covers a total area around 19 hectares.

-The national helicopter service is also based at Camden in Couva and the town is served by the Piarco International Airport which is located approximately 23 km away from the town centre.
+The national helicopter service is also based at Camden in Couva, and the town is served by the Piarco International Airport, which is located 23 km away from the town centre.